Lisbon to Casablanca

 Cruising from Seville, Spain to Gibraltar took many hours.
 Elizabeth and I heard a second lecture by Ali Behdad of UCLA–this one on Postcards!
 He presented his recent research on early 20th-century French postcards from Morocco.
 Exotic landscapes, street scenes, and often eroticized images of women provide a unique window into colonial attitudes.
 Postcards were not only inexpensive forms of communication, but served as visual propaganda, carefully crafted to shape French public opinion about its colonial presence in North Africa.
 They romanticized the exotic, while obscuring complex realities.
 Here are three of his slides, his book is coming out soon!

-Behdad’s lecture inspired to buy more postcards, but stamps were harder to get, so I just brought them home to take turns on my fridge.
+Behdad’s lecture inspired me to buy postcards, but stamps were harder to get, so I just brought them home to take turns on my fridge.

-From Gibraltar we cruised that night to Malaga and boarded buses early on May 2 for a 2-hour trip to Grenada.
+From Gibraltar we cruised that night to Malaga and on May 2, boarded buses for a 2-hour trip to Grenada.
 There we toured one of my favorite places in the world, the Alhambra and the Generalife Gardens.
 This photo album speaks for itself, but it doesn’t express the joy I felt returning there after my visit in June 2024.
 Seeing the gardens this time on a warm afternoon with crowds of people was definitely a contrast to viewing them early in the morning all by myself two years ago.
-My new perspective now includes the fact that it now hosts over 20 million per year!
+Now I have a new perspective, which includes the fact that the Alhambra hosts over 20 million visitors per year!
 It was a pleasure to share this amazing place with Elizabeth and new friends with whom we had a delicious lunch on the grounds.

-After seeing many mosques from afar, we finally got to go inside the Hassan II Mosque in Casablanca, one of the largest in Africa and one of only two open to non-Moslems.
-We took off our shoes and saw the treasures it contained.
-Adjoining the Mosque was a large school and buildings for administrators.
-Nearby was an enormous cemetery .
-In this album you’ll see these and more.
-The album also includes photos of our wonderful lunch in Sale near Rabat and pictures of the Mohamed V Mausoleum dedicated to King Mohammed V and his two sons.
-From there we could see a new tower named for Mohammed VI and a Grand Opera House designed by Zaha Hadid, an architect whose lovely work I have seen in Miami.
+We had seen many mosques from afar, now we finally got to go inside the Hassan II Mosque in Casablanca, one of the largest in Africa and one of only two open to non-Moslems.
+Removing our shoes, we saw the treasures it contained.
+Adjoining the Mosque was a large school and administrative buildings.
+Nearby was an enormous cemetery.
+In this album you’ll also see photos of the capital city, Rabat, our wonderful lunch in Sale, and pictures of the Mohamed V Mausoleum dedicated to King Mohammed V and his two sons.
+From the Mausoleum we could see a new tower named for Mohammed VI and a Grand Opera House designed by Zaha Hadid, an architect whose lovely work I have seen in Miami.

 Prior to this trip I had read Adventures in Morocco by Alice Morrison, a BBC journalist who was born in Edinburgh, grew up in Africa, and speaks fluent Arabic.
 This tour showed us how Morocco is continuing to expand and develop in the 21st Century.
 That evening I passed on Morrison’s book to our new friends from Rice, the Gottshalks, who were continuing to explore this awesome country.

-Elizabeth and I bade the Traveling Owls and our many new friends a fond farewell and arose at 3:00 am on May 5 for our journeys home.
-I am so glad she invited me and that Gohagan did such a wonderful job of arranging for all our needs, especially intellectual stimulation and just the right amount of physical exercise.
+eras of history we knew little about, Elizabeth and I bade the Traveling Owls and our many new friends a fond farewell.
+We arose at 3:00 am on May 5 and were bussed to the Casablanca airport for our flights home to DC and Florida.
+I am deeply grateful that my dear friend Elizabeth invited me on this journey and that Gohagan did such a wonderful job of arranging for all our needs, especially intellectual stimulation, great food, and just the right amount of physical exercise.❤️

 Leave a Reply